sjsrey/ors/ors.md

 In addition to the problem of quality control in open access journals, another major challenge that arises in captured science is the roadblocks to replication and the weakening of sciences self-correction mechanism.
-Prominent cases of plagiarism, data cooking and fraud are to be found in the social sciences.
+Prominent cases of plagiarism, data cooking, and fraud are to be found in the social sciences.
 Frank Fischer, a political scientist at Rutgers, was accused by a graduate student and Alan Sokal [^sokal] of plagiarism.
 Similar to the case of Doris Kearns Goodwin, the accused claimed that it was a simply  sloppiness on